Ecnomiohyla rabborum: Conservation

 It appears that nature has run its course before three teams of dedicated people were able to determine the needs of these frogs in order for them to reproduce.
 To have been a part of one of those teams has been a frustrating and sad experience.

 Two males in Zoo Atlanta and Atlanta Botanical Garden survived until February 17, 2012, when one of them had to be euthanized to prevent suffering after a decline in health and to preserve valuable genetic material.
 Though the frog could have been allowed to die naturally, amphibians decompose rapidly.
 If it had died during the night when no personnel were present, it could have proven impossible to extract genetic material.
 The Deputy Director of the Zoo, Dwight Lawson commented:

 This is the second time in my career that I have literally seen one of the very last of its kind die and an entire species disappear forever with it.
 It is a disturbing experience, and we are all poorer for it.
 The ongoing amphibian extinction crisis has taken a rich diversity of animals from us, and more effort and resources are desperately needed to halt the losses.

 The last known observation of the frog in the wild was that of a single male heard calling (but not seen) in 2007.
-At the time of its last survey in 2009, the IUCN classified E. rabborum as Critically Endangered.
+At the time of its last survey in 2009, the IUCN classified E. rabborum as Critically Endangered and possibly extinct.
 More recent estimates deem the species effectively extinct in the wild.
 A single adult male named Toughie at the Atlanta Botanical Garden was the last known survivor of the species until his death.